A magnetic generator that actually works as advertised

 , which creates a tiny electric current that can power an equally tiny electronic device, like a sensor.
 How great would it be to have a phone you could recharge with a vigorous shake?

-3 Responses to “A magnetic generator that actually works as advertised”
+3 thoughts on “A magnetic generator that actually works as advertised”

 It uses the mechanical vibrations to move a resonating mass (probably a MEMS cantilever) which has a magnet attached to the end.
 The moving magnet generates the magnetic flux that is converted to current.